 - To reheat soups, stews, and chili, pour the contents into a saucepan and place it on the stove.

-Reheat and cook your food safely during the holidays and throughout the year with these tips from the service professionals at Mr. Electric™.
+Reheat and cook your food safely during the holidays and throughout the year with these tips from the service professionals at our fellow Neighborly brand, Mr. Electric™.
 For all your appliance repair needs, contact the experts at Mr. Appliance, or call (888) 998-2011 to schedule an appointment today.